JSzajek/AStar-Implementation-Godot/README.md

 - [ ] Visualize smooth path as curve

 #### Detailed Description ####
 The main scence demonstrates these key features within only a few steps.
-First being the baking of the grid-node map with any user set parameters, which then displays its bake-time.
-Second spawning in as many "seekers/trackers" into the scene that will track the target which is represented by the red dot.
-Target can be moved around the scene by clicking any valid position.
+1. The baking of the grid-node map with any user set parameters, which then displays its bake-time.
+2. Spawning in as many "seekers/trackers" into the scene that will track the target which is represented by the red dot.
+3. Target can be moved around the scene by clicking any valid position.

 #### Included ####
 * Primary Scripts, Assets, Scenes